 A: No, but we ask to be in the loop.
-Please cc whenever sending information to Marketing and Communications, whether an event, press release, or publication.
+Please cc me, whenever sending information to Marketing and Communications, for any press release, or publication.
 And remember, if you have an event coming up that is open to the public, have your department or center web publisher put it on the calendar and generate requests to other campus areas.

 Q: Do I have to get approval from the dean's office before publication?

-A: If you aren't sure whether your document is ready for publication, please contact me at firstname.lastname@example.org or call me at extension 7127.
+A: If you aren't sure whether your document is ready for publication, please contact me at extension 7127, or send an email to .

 A: Please write out the name of the college on promotional materials and in webpages.
 If you are abbreviating the name of the college in a memo or note, refer to it as "HHD" rather than "CHHD" to keep use consistent.

-And remember: when in doubt, consult the university graphic standards manual.
+And remember: when in doubt, consult the CSUN Identity Guide.